maxpyne1981/basic_algorithms/README.md

 C(n, k) = C(n-1, k-1) + C(n-1, k)
 C(n, 0) = C(n, n) = 1

+Median of a series of number: insert(), findMedian()
+    create two heaps,
+    push data into a heap,
+    rebalance,
+    return average of the top of two heaps,

+Time complexity:
+Heap
+    - insertion: O(logN)

+Binary search
+    - search O(logN)

 Warmup questions:
 1. string to number: loop over chars, check if char in set{0,1,...9}, start from right, then add power of 10

+Syntax used for capturing variables :
+      [&] : capture all external variable by reference [=] : capture all external variable by value
+      [a, &b] : capture a by value and b by reference

+A lambda with empty capture clause [ ] can access only those variable which are local to it.
+Capturing ways are demonstrated below :